Worship Team

 PREPARATION

 Serving on a worship team takes time and effort.
 While we are striving to serve the Lord and not draw attention to ourselves, there is an aspect of performance involved.
 Preparation is sacrificial and essential.
 It is part of our service to Jesus and the body we serve.
 This performance is for Jesus; we should strive for excellence.
 Worship team members are expected to be prepared by practice on Thursday evening.
-By this point, it is expected that members of the team will know the songs well and be able to proficiently play or sing their various parts of that week’s set (vocal parts, stops, changes, riffs, leads, patches, tones etc).
+By this point, it is expected that members of the team will know the songs well and be able to proficiently play or sing the various parts of that week’s set (vocal parts, stops, changes, riffs, leads, patches, tones, etc.).
 Between Thursday and Sunday, worship team members need to review the set and the notes for each song and run through them.
 This all takes great discipline.
-In a perfect world, by Sunday we know the songs well enough that we are worshiping with the body!
+In a perfect world, by Sunday, we know the songs well enough that we are worshiping with the body!

 CONFLICT RESOLUTION

 If there is a conflict, you are first encouraged to lay it before God honestly and see what He has to say to you.
 The question to be asked of yourself is, “Is this a problem with someone else or simply a problem with me?”
-If the issue persists, you will first talk to the individual that you have the conflict with, and if there is still a conflict you will come to the worship team leader and discuss it with her.
-If you need counsel about an issue before the previous steps or about something you are dealing with personally, then approach the worship leader.
+If the issue persists, you will first talk to the individual you have the conflict with, and if there is still a conflict, you will come to the worship team leader and discuss it with her.
+If you need counsel about an issue before the previous steps or about something you are dealing with personally, approach the worship leader.
 If you have an issue with the worship leader, after praying about the situation and praying for the worship leader, you can call, text, email, or schedule a time to speak with the worship leader.
 There will be NO conflicts presented on Thursday night worship practice night or Sunday morning practice or worship service.

 HOW WE CARRY OURSELVES